shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/index.md

 Free, open-source, MIT license.

 #### Editor
-The editor program is an integrated scripting environment for creating and executing automation scripts that use the Au automation library which is installed together.
+The editor program is an integrated scripting environment for creating and executing automation scripts that use the library.

 The programming language for writing scripts is C#.
 To use the library with VB.NET and other .NET languages you need Visual Studio.

-Can be used to create C# scripts, programs (.exe) and libraries (.dll) for any purpose, with or without the Au library.
+Can be used to create C# scripts, programs (.exe) and libraries (.dll) for any purpose, with or without the automation library.
 Like a mini Visual Studio.

 Free, open-source.